MocaLib2 Documentation

 Initialization Order

-// 1. iOS ATT — must be first, before any SDK reads IDFA
+// 1. iOS ATT — must be first, before any SDK reads IDFA.
+Await it: the call returns only once the

 // 2.
 Firebase — analytics, crashlytics, remote config, push; also a prerequisite